gsc – Graphene Shielded Containers¶

 Allowing dynamic file contents via Graphene protected files¶

 Docker volumes can include Graphene protected files.
-As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the application-specific manifest.
+As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the manifest.
 The complete and secure use of protected files may require additional steps.

 Integration of Docker Secrets¶

 Docker Secrets are automatically pulled by Docker and the results are stored either in environment variables or mounted as files.
 GSC is currently unaware of such files and hence, cannot mark them trusted.
-Similar to trusted data, these files may be added to the application-specific manifest.
+Similar to trusted data, these files may be added to the manifest.

 Access to files in excluded paths¶